skanna001c/TestProject01/README.md

 # CenturyEnterprise_Selenium
-Selenium Test Code base for Century enterprise with TestNG Framework
+Selenium Template Code base for other projects with TestNG Framework

 For information on the codebase please contact the team on the following slack channel